Quantco/ui-actions/README.md

 changes: (stringified JSON object)
   - { oldVersion: '1.2.2', newVersion: '1.2.3', type: 'patch', commit: 'A' }
   - { oldVersion: '1.2.3', newVersion: '1.2.4', type: 'patch', commit: 'C' }
+commitResponsible: 'C'
+commitBase: '~A' # SHA of A's **parent**, i.e. the commit before A (TODO: what does this mean for merge commits with 2 parents?)
+commitHead: 'C'
+json: "{ ... }" # stringified JSON object with all the above properties
 ```

 ### Outputs